Achievable logoAchievable logo

 Feedback

-The Praxis contains relatively few questions that directly ask you to define words, but vocabulary can still be a determining factor for your score because you need to understand the reading passages and answer choices.
-The most difficult vocabulary on the Praxis appears in the reading passages, the hardest of which are excerpts from the eighteenth and nineteenth centuries.
-Other categories of words are also important: academic jargon, scientific terminology, tone and mood words, and literary forms.
+The Praxis rarely asks you to define a word directly, but vocabulary still matters because you need to understand the reading passages and the answer choices.
+The most challenging vocabulary on the Praxis often appears in the reading passages - especially in excerpts from the eighteenth and nineteenth centuries.

 Best practices

-• Don’t look at the answer choices.
-Instead, read the passage and fill in the blank with your own word.
-Then, select the answer choice that has the same meaning as the word you thought of.
+• Don’t look at the answer choices first.
+Read the passage and fill in the blank with a word that makes sense in the sentence.
+Then choose the answer choice that matches the meaning of the word you supplied.

-• Never assume that the word you don’t know is the answer unless you know that all the other answer choices are wrong.
+• Never assume the word you don’t know is the answer unless you’re sure all the other answer choices are wrong.

 • Always read contextually.
-Many English words have multiple meanings, so it helps to think broadly about how a meaning might be applied.
-Two “weather” words, temperate and inclement are good examples.
+Many English words have multiple meanings, so it helps to think broadly about how a meaning might apply.
+Two “weather” words, temperate and inclement, are good examples.

 “We live in a temperate climate.”
 Here, temperate means “mild, without extremes in temperature.”
-Similarly, the sentence “Mary had a temperate disposition” means that Mary has a calm disposition and is not prone to violent extremes of emotion.
+Similarly, the sentence “Mary had a temperate disposition” means that Mary has a calm disposition and isn’t prone to violent extremes of emotion.

 • Answer choices that contain extreme language such as always, never, or completely are generally wrong.
 Most correct answers are more nuanced and middle-of-the-road.

 • Trust your gut about what words mean.
-Most people have a passive vocabulary–words they know in context, but generally don’t use themselves–of about twenty thousand words.
-However, their active vocabulary–words in daily use–is only about between two and five thousand, depending on which source you consult.
-When you get a gut feeling that a given word means X, you’re actually drawing on your passive vocabulary.
-So trust the feeling and don’t switch your answer without an actual reason for doing so.
+Most people have a passive vocabulary (words they recognize in context but don’t use themselves) of about twenty thousand words.
+However, their active vocabulary (words they use in daily life) is only between two and five thousand, depending on the source.
+When you get a gut feeling that a given word means X, you’re drawing on your passive vocabulary.
+Trust that feeling, and don’t change your answer unless you have a clear reason.

 Transition words